-- by adult demonstration with occasional directly supervised access to specific and approved online materials. - by the use of age-appropriate search engines and online tools and online activities will be teacherdirected where necessary. - by agreeing to comply with the school online safety rules and Acceptable Use Agreement (where possible)
+- At Key Stage 1 pupils' access to the Internet will be by adult demonstration with occasional directly supervised access to specific and approved online materials. - At Key Stage 2 pupils will be supervised.
+Pupils will use age-appropriate search engines and online tools and online activities will be teacher-directed where necessary. - Secondary pupils will apply for internet access individually by agreeing to comply with the school online safety rules and Acceptable Use Agreement